Friday, June 12, 2026

 Step 4: Watch 2-3 Model Games per Opening

 This is where principles turn into patterns.
-Pick 2-3 grandmaster games in your chosen opening, any 2400+ player on Lichess or Chess.com database will do, and pause after move 10 to notice:
+Pick 2-3 grandmaster games in your chosen opening (any 2400+ player from a collection of master games) and pause after move 10 to notice:

 • Where the pieces ended up (knight squares, bishop diagonals).